mariadb-corporation/MaxScale/Documentation/Getting-Started/MariaDB-MaxScale-Installation-Guide.md

 free memory on the system.

-If the value is `2`, then a memory allocation made by an application may fail and unless the application is prepared for that possiblity, it will likely crash with a SIGSEGV.
+If the value is `2`, then a memory allocation made by an application may fail and unless the application is prepared for that possibility, it will likely crash with a SIGSEGV.
 As MaxScale is not prepared to handle memory allocation failures, it will crash in this situation.